11toolz/Simon-game/README.md

 # Simon-game
 An implementation of the popular 1980's Simon game.
 Built with jQuery.
+(Desktop only)